munificent/craftinginterpreters/book/functions.md

 ^code call-closure (1 before, 1 after)

-This creates an environment chain that goes from the function's body out through the environments where the function is declared all the way out to the global scope.
+This creates an environment chain that goes from the function's body out through the environments where the function is declared, all the way out to the global scope.
 The runtime environment chain matches the textual nesting of the source code like we want.
 The end result when we call that function looks like this: